kmplacensia/URC_Giant_Kelp_Biomass_2024/README.md

 What's in this repository?
 In this repository there are:
 - Scripts - "depth_frondbiomass_relationships.R", "explore_subset_data.R", "load_kelp_data.R", and "real_calculate_biomass_carbon_by_module.R"
+- All files not in the "outputs" and "scripts" folders are created from all three scripts
-- Figures - ggplot figures after estimating the total dry biomass from all the giant kelp stipes accounted for on PVR, and the estimated carbon content from dry standing biomass
+  > figures are made from ggplots, working to estimate the total dry biomass from all the giant kelp stipes accounted for on PVR, and the estimated carbon content from dry standing biomass
 - data - contains raw data from other sources

 In what order should data be run?